monishski/plotly-dash-snippets/README.md

 - Dash Core Component Snippets Added

 ### 0.0.3
-- Dash Bootstrap Component Snippets Added
+- Some Dash Bootstrap Component Snippets Added
+- Further Generic Snippets Added (imports/applications generation)
+- Dash HTML Components prefix has been changed from `dashhtml` to `html`, Dash Core Components prefix has been changed from `dashcore` for `dcc` & similarly Dash Bootstrap Components will start with `dbc`